Table of Contents

 - Import data from social media and phone contacts

-- Import entire groups / lists
+- Import/export entire groups / classrooms.

 - Record the name of the student (pronunciation)